santiblanko/santiblanko/README.md

+# [Your Name]'s Profile

 Welcome to my GitHub profile!

 ## Summary

-I am a data professional and developer with experience in a variety of technologies and tools.
-My expertise spans across various aspects of the data and technology landscape, and here are some of the areas I have worked in:
+I am a versatile data professional and developer with a wide range of skills and experiences in various technology domains.
+Here's an expanded overview of my expertise:

-## Data Experience
+## Data and ETL

-- **DBT:** I have worked with DBT (Data Build Tool) to transform and model data in analytics and BI projects.
+- **DBT:** Proficient in DBT (Data Build Tool) for data transformation and modeling.

-- **Looker Studio:** I used Looker Studio to create and share data visualizations and dashboards.

-- **BigQuery:** I have worked with BigQuery for large-scale data analysis and querying.

-- **Airflow and Airbyte:** I implemented data workflows and orchestrated ETL tasks using Apache Airflow and Airbyte.
+- **Pentaho Data Integration:** Experienced in using Pentaho Data Integration for ETL workflows.

 ## Programming Languages

+- **Node.js:** Skilled in Node.js and utilizing SSH for server management.

+- **Python:** Experienced in Python, Git, and Git Flow for version control.

+## Frontend Development

+- **HTML5 & CSS3:** Proficient in frontend web development using HTML5 and CSS3.

-- **Node.js:** I have experience in developing applications and services using Node.js.
+- **Vue.js & Vuex:** Skilled in building web applications with Vue.js and Vuex.

+- **React & React Native:** Experienced in both React web development and React Native for mobile apps.

-- **Python:** I have used Python for data analysis, automation, and application development.
+- **Astro:** Proficient in using Astro for fast and efficient web development.

-## Cloud Experience

-- **AWS:** I have worked with a variety of Amazon Web Services (AWS) services such as SQS, EventBridge, SNS, Step Functions, Lambda, S3, EC2, Load Balancers, and EKS.
+- **Bootstrap & Tailwind:** Experienced in frontend frameworks like Bootstrap and Tailwind CSS.

-## Containers and Orchestration
+## DevOps and Kubernetes

-- **Docker:** I implemented applications in Docker containers for portability and deployment efficiency.

-- **Kubernetes:** I used Kubernetes to orchestrate and manage containers in production environments.
+- **Kubernetes:** Proficient in Kubernetes orchestration, including Ingress controllers for routing.

+- **Grafana, Loki, and Prometheus:** Skilled in setting up monitoring and logging with Grafana, Loki, and Prometheus.

+- **Infrastructure as Code (IaC):** Experienced with AWS CDK (Cloud Development Kit) for IaC.

+- **New Relic:** Proficient in New Relic for application monitoring.

+## No-Code Platforms

+- **Bubble, Knack, Pipedream, and Zapier:** Experienced in using no-code platforms for rapid application development and automation.

 ## Databases

-- **PostgreSQL:** I worked with PostgreSQL databases for structured data storage and analysis.

-- **MongoDB:** I have used MongoDB to store and query unstructured and semi-structured data.
+- **MongoDB Atlas & MySQL:** Proficient in managing MongoDB Atlas and MySQL databases.

-I am excited to continue learning and exploring new technologies!
+I am passionate about learning and staying up-to-date with the latest technologies.
 Feel free to reach out if you have any questions or interesting projects in mind.

 Thank you for visiting my GitHub profile!